There is a strong argument that this decade will be defined by a very particular type of online commerce.

 One more thing …

-mCommerce is growing fast and its impact is being felt at the cash register, online and at home too.
+mCommerce is growing fast.
+The impact is being felt at the cash register, online and at home too.
 Like so many other aspects of digital marketing, it is vital to have a general understanding of mCommerce and be willing to explore how its applications can affect your brand.